-- To recommend to the Board an Annual Action Plan of CSR activities to be undertaken in pursuance of Schedule VII of the Companies Act, 2013 and the CSR Policy which shall include the details as specified under the Companies (Corporate Social Responsibility Policy) Rules, 2014 as amended from time to time and recommending any amendment to the approved Action Plan during a financial year. - To recommend the amount of expenditure to be incurred on the activities referred to in clause (i) in terms of the provisions of Section 135 of the Companies Act, 2013 as amended from time to time; - To review and recommend to the Board, the treatment of unspent / excess spent of CSR funds and surplus arising out of CSR activities, if any in accordance with the provisions of the Companies Act 2013 and Rules made thereunder as amended from time to time. - To monitor the activities undertaken pursuant to Corporate Social Responsibility Policy of the Company from time to time by instituting a transparent monitoring mechanism for implementation and reporting of the CSR projects or programs or activities undertaken by the Company. - To review and recommend to the Board the appointment of an independent agency for carrying out impact assessment and impact assessment reports, if any, of the CSR Projects undertaken by the Company. - To review and recommend to the Board the funds utilisation certificate submitted by the Chief Financial Officer or the person responsible for financial management. - Such other activities as may be delegated by the Board from time to time or as required under the Companies Act, 2013 and Rules made thereunder as amended from time to time."
+- To formulate and recommend to the Board, a Corporate Social Responsibility Policy which shall indicate the activities to be undertaken by the Company in areas or subject, specified in Schedule VII of the Companies Act, 2013, specifying modalities of execution of such projects or programs which may be annual or ongoing in nature [as defined under the Companies (Corporate Social Responsibility Policy) Amendment Rules 2021 which may be amended from time to time] and implementation schedule for the same and monitoring the process of such projects or programs. - To recommend to the Board an Annual Action Plan of CSR activities to be undertaken in pursuance of Schedule VII of the Companies Act, 2013 and the CSR Policy which shall include the details as specified under the Companies (Corporate Social Responsibility Policy) Rules, 2014 as amended from time to time and recommending any amendment to the approved Action Plan during a financial year. - To recommend the amount of expenditure to be incurred on the activities in terms of the provisions of Section 135 of the Companies Act, 2013 as amended from time to time; - To review and recommend to the Board, the treatment of unspent / excess spent of CSR funds and surplus arising out of CSR activities, if any in accordance with the provisions of the Companies Act 2013 and Rules made thereunder as amended from time to time. - To monitor the activities undertaken pursuant to Corporate Social Responsibility Policy of the Company from time to time by instituting a transparent monitoring mechanism for implementation and reporting of the CSR projects or programs or activities undertaken by the Company. - To review and recommend to the Board the appointment of an independent agency for carrying out impact assessment and impact assessment reports, if any, of the CSR Projects undertaken by the Company.

+- To review and recommend to the Board the funds utilisation certificate submitted by the Chief Financial Officer or the person responsible for financial management. - Such other activities as may be delegated by the Board from time to time or as required under the Companies Act, 2013 and Rules made thereunder as amended from time to time."

-8. Investment Committee of Directors (Scope)
+8. Investment Committee of Directors

-• To invest the funds of the Company, in terms of Section 179(3) of the Companies Act, 2013 and in accordance with the Investment norms approved by the Board, in the absence of the Managing Director.
+To invest the funds of the Company, in terms of Section 179(3) of the Companies Act, 2013 and in accordance with the Investment norms approved by the Board, in the absence of the Managing Director and the Principal Officer.

-9. Premises Advisory Committee (External Committee) (Scope)
+9. Premises Advisory Committee (External Committee)

-- To advise the Company on its requirements of commercial / residential premises, acquiring of commercial/ residential premises on ownership / lease basis; - Floating a request for proposal (RFP), inviting proposals from architects for the construction of the proposed buildings; - Selection and appointment of Project Managers, consultants, contractors etc. for designing and execution of engineering services and Building Management Systems, Fire, Safety and Security related works., - To liaise with relevant agencies and other authorities for obtaining necessary permissions / approvals on behalf of the Company; - Carrying out techno-commercial discussions, negotiations with Architects, Project Managers, Consultants and Contractors; - Reviewing tenders, Specifications, Bill of Quantities, Designs made by architects, Project Managers, Consultants, Suggest modification, alteration if any; - Such other matter incidental to acquisition and maintenance of premises.
+- To advise the Company on its requirements of commercial / residential premises, acquiring of commercial/ residential premises on ownership / lease basis; - Floating a request for proposal (RFP), inviting proposals from architects for the designing of interiors as well as for external finishes including facade for office buildings as well as residential buildings/apartments; - Selection and appointment of Property Consultants, Project Managers, consultants, contractors etc. for designing and execution of interior flouts & engineering services and Building Management Systems, Fire, Safety and Security related works., - To liaise with relevant agencies and other authorities for obtaining necessary permissions / approvals on behalf of the Company; - Carrying out techno-commercial discussions, negotiations with Architects, Project Managers, Consultants and Contractors; - Reviewing tenders, Specifications, Bill of Quantities, Designs made by architects, Project Managers, Consultants, Suggest modification, alteration if any;